-Post-Audit Policy Example
+Post-Audit Policy is Critical

-It is essential that you have a written policy, communicated to customers (and post auditors), which serves as your notice to them as to what is required for consideration of post-audit claims.
-Without a basic policy, your position is weaker than it needs to be.
-The document needs to be signed by your President or CFO and sent to the appropriate customers and auditors.
+It is essential that you have a written corporate policy, clearly communicated to customers (and post auditors), which serves as your notice to them as to what proof you require for consideration of post-audit claims If you have a written policy, your position is stronger than without a policy Your policy document needs to be signed by your President or CFO and sent to the appropriate customers and auditors.

-The following is just a guide for you.

-If you have any questions about managing post-audit claims please use our contact page, and we will respond promptly.
+The following is just a guide If you have any questions about managing post-audit claims, please use our contact page.

 Complete documentation, sufficient for us to properly research the post-audit deduction must be provided, including:

 - Deal sheets or contracts signed or issued by us.

 - Documented Proof of performance.

 - Backup detailing the specific reason is required for each trade promotion deduction.